Looking for the best welding helmet for your needs?

 In this guide, we’re going to focus on why a helmet is the best choice for full head protection.
-We’ll discuss how to find the best welding helmet based on several factors and features, as well as for those on a budget.
+We’ll discuss how to find the best welding helmets based on several factors and features, as well as for those on a budget.

 Why Use a Welding Helmet?

-Possible injuries caused by welding without proper safety equipment include electric shocks, inhaling toxic fumes, hearing loss, sight damage and serious burns.
+Possible injuries caused by welding without proper safety equipment include electric shocks, inhaling toxic fumes, hearing loss, sight damage, and serious burns.